Jobs for Students

 Local employers and community members who are searching for student workers contact me at Groves High School.

 Some jobs will require the student to obtain a work permit (see below).

-Oakland County Parks and Recreation Summer jobs Oakland County Parks and Rec job flyer with QR code
+Oakland County Parks and Recreation Summer jobs Link to Oakland County current job postings (seasonal)

 Oakland County Road Commission Season Laborer Flyer

 Contact the College and Career office to be included in our postings.
 Please include the job description, qualifications, hours, pay rate and your contact information.

 What the laws say about work for minors